PanDAWMS/panda-jedi/README.txt

 Release Note

+* 3/15/2014
+  * chaned to propagate aborted to DEFT

 * 3/14/2014
   * changed to set parent_tid=taskid when no parent
   * changed the initial task status to waiting from submit